CleverCloud/documentation/content/doc/addons/cellar.md

 ## Managing your buckets

-There are several ways to manage your buckets, find here a list of option.
+There are several ways to manage your buckets, find in this section a list of options.

 ### Using S3 clients